 Advanced Seated Yoga Poses

 Mastered all of the above?
 Then give these challenging, advanced-level seated yoga poses a go if you feel brave enough.
 Just be sure to fully warm up the body before attempting them.

 Lotus Pose (Padmasana)

 Lotus pose may be depicted as the standard meditation posture, but it is very challenging for many people as it requires high hip flexibility.
 Practicing this posture further improves flexibility, promotes good posture, calms the mind, and stretches the ankles and knees.

 To do the final version, release the right leg, grab the foot, and cross the shins to place the right foot on the left thigh.
 In the final position, both soles should face upwards, and the heels should be close to each other.
-If it is too painful, release the right leg and place it back under the left in half lotus.
+If it is too painful, release the right leg and place it back under the left in a half lotus.